meglecz/mkCOInr/doc/content/reference.rst

     - Orient sequence (optional)
         - Count the TAA, TAG STOP codons in each reading frame
         - Choose the orientation where there is no STOP codon
-        - If STOP codon in all frames OR stand + and - among the frames without STOP codon, class it as ambiguous
+        - If there is a STOP codon in all frames OR there are frames without STOP codon both in stand + and -, class it as ambiguous
         - Make a small "reference" db form randomly sampled oriented sequences
         - Blast ambiguous sequences to check orientation
         - Write sequences without hit to the bold_ambiguous_orientation.fas